lygaret/accidental-string-inquirer/readme.md

+---
+name:    string-inquirer
+version: 0.0.1
+summary: |
+  a small, simple mixin for string equality predicates
+---

 Adds methods to string which allows checking for string equality through arbitrary predicate methods.

-Basically what Rails does in ActiveSupport, but properly handling `respond_to_missing`, and instantiate as a mixin to a string's `singleton_class`, rather than as a subclass.
+Basically what Rails does in ActiveSupport, but packaged as a tiny gem.

 ## Usage